iamvitalyo/Aphrodite-AGI/readme.txt

 by circle investtigate nature is vvery simple we have black and white colors and we must find all between and between then what we dont find in circle is 1 ideal for example gray color.

+what if in nature exists 100 types of materia like o have const 100 then maybe materia number 2 have only 2 states 3 only 3 states.

 Good luck, and dont forget to click "Star" button!